Brachyscome chrysoglossa

-Brachyscome chrysoglossa, the yellow-tongue daisy, is a perennial herb from Australia in the family Asteraceae.
-The species is endemic to Australia.
+Brachyscome chrysoglossa commonly known as yellow-tongue daisy,is a flowering plant in the family Asteraceae and is endemic to Australia.
+It is an upright perennial herb with yellow daisy-like flowers.

 Description

-This species has an erect growth habit, ranging between 15 and 40 cm in height, with yellow inflorescences.
-The main flowering period is between September and January in its native range.
+Brachyscome chrysoglossa is an upright, perennial herb 15-40 cm high, smooth or with occasional hairs.
+The leaves are basal or borne on the stems, narrowly egg-shaped or elliptic, 1-11 cm long, 2-18 mm wide, smooth or hairy, entire or lobed.
+The 13-24 bracts are arranged in rows, about equal, mostly oval-shaped or elliptic, 2.5-6 mm long, 0.7-3 mm wide, green, sometimes with dry, purplish margins, smooth or with occasional hairs.
+Flowering from September to January and the fruit is an achene, obovate, 2.5-2.9 mm long, 1.6-2.1 mm wide, yellowish or light brown and hairy.

-Taxonomy
+Taxonomy and naming

 The species was first formally described by botanist Ferdinand von Mueller, his description published in Transactions of the Philosophical Society of Victoria in 1855.
 The type was described as growing "in the Mallee scrub towards the north-western boundaries of the colony [Victoria]".
 The name has sometimes been misapplied to Brachyscome heterodonta.